education.vic.gov.au

 Construction works

-Construction works mean construction, maintenance (except cleaning, gardening, and services that don’t impact physical structures), rehabilitation, alteration, extension or demolition of any improvements on land by (or on behalf of) the Department, including associated tendering processes, project delivery and contract administration.
+Construction works mean construction and maintenance (except cleaning, gardening, and services that don’t impact school infrastructure and fixtures), rehabilitation, alteration, extension, or demolition of any improvements on land by (or on behalf of) the department, including associated tendering processes, project delivery and contract administration.

 Construction services